-This course is paired with a graduate research seminar (PHIL 609) that meets at the same time.
-Our topic is American Pragmatism and Philosophy of Science.
+The topic of this graduate seminar is American Pragmatism and Philosophy of Science.
 Recently, a number of philosophers of science have started drawing upon the tradition of American Pragmatism, some, such as Philip Kitcher quite extensively, others such as Bas van Fraassen more narrowly.
-In this course, we will explore the work of the classical American Pragmatists--Dewey, Peirce, and James-with the aim of shedding light on issues central to contemporary philosophy of science.
-We will motivate and orient our historical investigations with an illustration of contemporary work in philosophy of science, and then turn to our main focus: a close reading of selected texts of Peirce, James, and Dewey from the perspective just outlined.
+In this course, we will explore the work of the classical American Pragmatists-- Peirce, James, and Dewey-with the aim of shedding light on issues central to contemporary philosophy of science.
+We will motivate and orient our historical investigations with an illustration of contemporary work in philosophy of science, and then turn to our main focus: a close reading of selected texts of Peirce, James, and Dewey from this perspective.